Auzzy/pyinq/docs/src/source/bettertests.rst

 Eval Functions
 --------------

 As useful as it is for the first assert failure to cause a test to exit, this is not always the desired behavior.
 Sometimes you are evaluating less critical pieces of program state.
-While you have an expectation for these values, an incorrect value will not lead to a problem in other parts of the program.
+While you have an expectation for these values, an incorrect value will not lead to a problem in other parts of the test.
 Thus, you'd like to see these incorrect values, but only halt if a critical value is wrong.

 For this, PyInq has eval functions.
 Evals are passive asserts.
 Their names and operation correspond to assert statements, but they do *not* cause the current test to halt on failure.